andersbogsnes/homepage/content/presentations/airflow/8_connections.md

 ## Adding a connection

 In the UI, the admin can add a Connection to any backend - Airflow supports a number out of the box.
+For each operator we want to use, we generally need to add a connection.

+{{< figure src=/images/airflow/connection_view.png >}}

 {{% /section %}}